 Lauren conducted psychosocial research on eating pathology across the weight spectrum.
 Her research interests broadly include the investigation of psychosocial factors, such as readiness for change, that predict positive outcomes for bariatric surgery patients, as well as the effectiveness of psychological interventions designed to improve outcomes for this patient population.
 Her Master’s thesis investigated the efficacy of Motivational Interviewing (MI) for improving motivation and self-efficacy for change for bariatric patients experiencing difficulties adhering to the post-operative dietary guidelines.
-In her doctoral work, she is investigating the efficacy of various strategies, including self-compassion, for improving significant body image disturbances in individuals with obesity or overweight.
-Additional projects include the impact of stigmatizing visual portrayals of obesity on attitudes towards bariatric surgery and mindfulness-based treatment approaches for eating disorders.
+Her dissertation investigated the efficacy of various strategies, including self-compassion, for improving significant body image disturbances in individuals with excess weight.

-2014 – Canadian Institutes of Health Research (CIHR) – Doctoral Award
+Canadian Institutes of Health Research (CIHR) – Master’s Award

-2013 – Canadian Institutes of Health Research (CIHR) – Master’s Award
+Canadian Institutes of Health Research (CIHR) – Doctoral Award

-- Macdonald, D.E., McFarlane, T.L., Dionne, M.M., David, L., & Olmsted, M.P. (submitted) Rapid response to intensive treatment for Bulimia Nervosa and Purging Disorder: A randomized controlled trial of a CBT intervention to facilitate early behavior change.
-Journal of Clinical and Consulting Psychology.
+- Macdonald, D.E., McFarlane, T.L., Dionne, M.M., David, L., & Olmsted, M.P.
+(2017) Rapid response to intensive treatment for Bulimia Nervosa and Purging Disorder: A randomized controlled trial of a CBT intervention to facilitate early behavior change.
+Journal of Clinical and Consulting Psychology, 85(9), 896-908.

 - David, L., Sockalingam, S., Wnuk, S., & Cassin, S.E.
 (2016).
 A pilot randomized controlled trial examining feasibility, acceptability, and efficacy of Adapted Motivational Interviewing for post-operative bariatric surgery patients.
 Eating Behaviors, 22, 87-92.